pungggi/mouse_gestures/memory-bank/progress.md

 - **Files Modified:** `webview/gesturePad.js`, `src/extension.js`, `package.json`
 - **Impact:** Empowers users to create and use advanced, multi-directional gesture patterns for highly customizable workflows in VS Code.

 ---

+**Feature: Diagonal Direction Support**

+- **Date:** 2025-04-19
+- **Status:** Implemented
+- **Description:** Added support for diagonal movements (DR, DL, UR, UL) in the gesture recognition system, enhancing the precision and versatility of gesture detection.
+- **Technical Approach:**
+  - Updated the angle-based direction detection in `detectDirectionChange` function to support 8 directions instead of just 4
+  - Modified the `detectInitialDirection` function to use the same angle-based approach for consistent diagonal direction support
+  - Added color definitions for diagonal directions in the `markerColors` object for visual feedback
+- **Implementation Details:**
+  - Used angle ranges to accurately detect diagonal movements:
+    - R: -22.5° to 22.5°
+    - DR: 22.5° to 67.5°
+    - D: 67.5° to 112.5°
+    - DL: 112.5° to 157.5°
+    - L: 157.5° to -157.5°
+    - UL: -157.5° to -112.5°
+    - U: -112.5° to -67.5°
+    - UR: -67.5° to -22.5°
+  - Ensured consistent direction detection between initial and ongoing gesture movements
+- **Files Modified:** `webview/gesturePad.js`
+- **Impact:** Users can now perform more precise and complex gestures using diagonal movements, significantly expanding the range of possible gesture patterns and improving the overall user experience.

+---